 For each type of contact, the send screen will look slightly different.

-Patients: When you select a patient, you'll see a checkbox for "Send to EHR".
+Entering a Patient: When you select a patient in the Destination Field, you'll see a checkbox for "Send to EHR".
 This indicates that when a fax is sent to this patient, it will be sent to the MacPractice Attachments Ability, where the "faxed" image will be associated with that patient.

 You can set an Attachment Type upon sending, write in a subject, a date of item, a Note for the item.
 At the bottom bar, you can drag in Attachments to send along your image.
 When done, click the Send button.